-- At the end of the module the learner will be expected to be able to: - 1.
-Formulate and clarify a business research topic and design. - 2.
+- 1. Formulate and clarify a business research topic and design. - 2.
 Conduct a critical review of literature - 3.
 Collate and analyse primary and secondary data including quantitative and qualitative research. - 4.
-Apply an appropriate system of ethics to the research. - 5.
-Write and present a business research project
+Apply an appropriate system of ethics to the research.

-DATE OF APPROVAL: 04/2016 FACULTY/OFFICE: Academic Partnerships DATE OF IMPLEMENTATION: 09/2017 SCHOOL/PARTNER: Petroc Click here DATE(S) OF APPROVED CHANGE: to enter a TERM/SEMESTER: Semester 1 (AU) CHANGE. date.
+5. Write and present a business research project DATE OF APPROVAL: 04/2016 FACULTY/OFFICE: Academic Partnerships DATE OF IMPLEMENTATION: 09/2017 SCHOOL/PARTNER: Petroc DATE(S) OF APPROVED Click here CHANGE: to enter a TERM/SEMESTER: Semester 1 (AU) CHANGE. date.

-Additional notes (for office use only): For delivering institution's HE Operations or Academic Partnerships use if required
+Additional notes (for office use only): For delivering institution's HE Operations or Academic Partnerships use if required provided in infodure gardance neces ACADEMIC YEAR: 2023/24 NATIONAL COST CENTRE: 133 MODULE LEADER: Lee Norburn OTHER MODULE STAFF: